kritikaparmar-programmer/kritikaparmar-programmer/README.md

 - 👩‍💻 I've interests in Machine Learning and OPENSOURCE

-- 🔭 Currently working on Flutter and dart language
+- 🔭 Currently working on Flutter and Dart Language

 - 🌱 Currently learning ML